kdlabs-org/kdn-sdk/README.md

 ## Introduction

-Welcome to the **KadenaNames SDK**—your comprehensive solution for integrating human-readable addresses on the Kadena blockchain.
-Designed with developer convenience and user experience in mind, KadenaNames empowers you to create more intuitive and accessible decentralized applications (dApps).
+Welcome to the **KadenaNames SDK**—a straightforward solution for integrating human-readable addresses on the Kadena blockchain.
+Designed for developer convenience and enhanced user experience, KadenaNames enables you to create more intuitive and accessible decentralized applications (dApps).

 ### What is KadenaNames?

 KadenaNames is a decentralized, on-chain service that provides human-readable names on the Kadena blockchain.
-Leveraging the robust capabilities of Pact smart contracts, KadenaNames ensures a secure, tamper-proof, and user-friendly experience.
-Our smart contracts serve as the definitive source of truth, meticulously verifying the authenticity and ownership of each name.
+Leveraging the capabilities of Pact smart contracts, KadenaNames ensures a secure and user-friendly experience by verifying the authenticity and ownership of each name.

 ### Why KadenaNames?

-- **Enhanced User Experience**: Simplify user interactions by replacing complex blockchain addresses with easy-to-remember names.
+- **Enhanced User Experience**: Replace complex blockchain addresses with easy-to-remember names.
 - **Increased Accessibility**: Make your dApps more approachable, attracting a broader user base.
 - **Security and Trust**: Built on Kadena’s secure and scalable blockchain, ensuring reliability and integrity.
-- **Comprehensive Error Handling**: Receive standardized responses with detailed error messages for seamless integration and debugging.
+- **Comprehensive Error Handling**: Receive standardized responses with detailed error messages for seamless integration.
 - **TypeScript Support**: Enjoy type safety and improved developer experience with full TypeScript support.

 ### How Does It Work?